SOF3/libglocal/GUIDE.md

 > Note: Only the `author` and `lang` statements require a `=`.
 A convenient way to memorize: If the last parameter may contain a space, it must follow a `=`.

-#### Messages part
+### Messages part
 The second part contains the messages.
-First it should have a line `module ModuleName`, where `ModuleName` is the name of the file's module (explained in the "Getting started" section).
+First it should have a line `module ModuleName`, where `ModuleName` is the name of the file's module (explained in the [Getting started](#getting-started) section).
 Then the following lines contain messages.
 Each message has a simple format:

 ```
 message-id = Message content